 Once the Title IX Administrator or designee has received a complaint of Sexual Misconduct, they will make an interim assessment to determine if any immediate remedies or protective measures are warranted, pending investigation.
 The Title IX Administrator, or designee, in conjunction with the Dean of Student Services and/or the Vice President for Human Resources, or designee, will work with Students and Employees affected by the Sexual Misconduct report to ensure their safety and promote their well-being.
 Sometimes this assistance will take the form of immediate interim actions or accommodations to support and protect the involved students or Employees in the immediate aftermath of an incident and while an investigation or disciplinary action is pending.
 The Title IX Administrator, or designee, may assign a victim's advisor to the person who reported the complaint or the Complainant may choose his/her own.
-Likewise, the Title IX Administrator, working in conjunction with the Dean of Student Services or the Vice President for Human Resource, or designee, may determine other remedies, such as, but not limited to, accommodations relating to changing academic or work schedules, no contact orders, a leave of absence, or reassignment to a different supervisor or position, College Police escort services, referral to Southwestern College Personal Wellness Services, referral to community support agencies, restrictions on the alleged perpetrator pending investigation, and other remedies to promote the well-being, safety, and restoration of alleged victim.
+Likewise, the Title IX Administrator, working in conjunction with the Dean of Student Services or the Vice President for Human Resource or designee, may determine other remedies such as but not limited to accommodations

+Vice President for Human Resource, or designee, may determine other remedies, such as, but not limited to, accommodations relating to changing academic or work schedules, no contact orders, a leave of absence, or reassignment to a different supervisor or position, College Police escort services, referral to Southwestern College Personal Wellness Services, referral to community support agencies, restrictions on the alleged perpetrator pending investigation, and other remedies to promote the well-being, safety, and restoration of alleged victim.
 These remedies may be applied to one, both, or multiple parties involved.
 Violations of the Title IX Administrator's directives and/or protective measures will constitute related violations that may lead to additional disciplinary action.
 Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by College Administration.